 Put the sts on a holder, rt side facing, ready for knit row.
 B C on diag

 2. Pick up and knit provisional cast on sts.
 (108sts)

 Next Row: (short rows): K78, w&t, K40, w&t, K to end.

 Divide for first front:

 Next Row: K45, put next 18st for back of neck on a spare thread or holder, then 45st for second side on a second spare thread or holder (63st),turn.

 3. First front:

-Next Rows: Cast off 7st at cuff end of next 4 alt rows or use method described below to give better edge.17st
+Next Rows: Cast off 7st at cuff end of next 4 alt rows or use method described above to give better edge.17st